How To Get A Bridging Loan In Scotland

 Or use our callback form below:

-Rates from: Downsizing/Upsizing Releasing Funds From Your Home Short Term Lease Finance Auction Purchase As at November 2021 Rates from: Ground Up Development Light & Heavy Refurb Finance For Unmortgageable Properties Land Purchase As at November 2021 Rates from: Up to 80% LTV Minimum Loan £500k Minimum Income £100k Serviced monthly interest required As at November 2021
+Rates from: Downsizing/Upsizing Releasing Funds From Your Home Short Term Lease Finance Auction Purchase As at 16th June 2022 Rates from: Light & Heavy Refurb Finance For Unmortgageable Properties Land Purchase with planning As at 16th June 2022 Rates from: Up to 80% LTV Minimum Loan £500k Minimum net income £100k Serviced monthly interest required As at 16th June 2022

 Buying Before Selling?